About

 In 1964, a team at the University of Heidelberg in Germany built a swallowable radio transmitter that could measure gastric acid without a nasogastric tube.
 Nothing like it had existed before.
 More than sixty years later, nothing like it exists now.

 The Heidelberg pH Capsule is a Class I medical device that measures real-time gastric acid secretion and reacidification capacity.
 It is the only commercially available system of its kind legally marketed in the United States.
-It has been validated in more than 150 peer-reviewed studies at institutions including Stanford, Baylor, and the University of Michigan, and used in pharmaceutical research by Pfizer, Merck, GlaxoSmithKline, and Boehringer Ingelheim.
+It has been validated in more than 140 peer-reviewed studies at institutions including the University of Heidelberg, the University of Michigan, and UCSF, and used in pharmaceutical research by Pfizer, Merck, Genentech, and GlaxoSmithKline.

 Heidelberg Medical, Inc. manufactures every capsule and every system from its facility in north Georgia.
 Under new leadership, the company has a single purpose: making direct gastric acid measurement available to every clinician and patient who needs it.